Swimming at the 2024 Summer Olympics – Men's 50-metre freestyle: Semifinals

 Two semifinals took place on 1 August, starting at 20:46.
 The swimmers with the best eight times in the semifinals advanced to the final.
 Proud and McEvoy both finished in 21.38 seconds to take the joint fastest seed, while Leonardo Deplano of Italy clocked 21.50 seconds for the third fastest time.
-Also among the qualifiers were Crooks, Dressel, Manadou and Kristian Gkolomeev of Greece.
+Also among the qualifiers were Crooks, Dressel, Manaudou and Kristian Gkolomeev of Greece.
 France's Maxime Grousset also originally qualified with the sixth fastest time, but he withdrew which allowed Josh Liendo of Canada to qualify.
-Fannon of Ireland set another national record of 21.74 seconds, beating his national record set in the heats by 0.05 seconds to finish tenth.
+Fannon of Ireland set another national record of 21.74 seconds, beating his record set in the heats by 0.05 seconds to finish tenth.